 Aluminum plate 33 x 22 cm, 4-flap pack in Fabriano 260 gsm paperboard from the Editorial 2022 line

-The reproduction printed on these bases, takes on a characteristic pictorial or intaglio imprint.
-Our wall surfaces, restore all shades of gray and make colors more intense while improving their stability over time, remaining unchanged for many, many years.
+The photograph printed on this basis, takes on a unique imprint.
+Our wall bases, return all shades of gray and make colors more intense.
+They improve the stability of colors over time that remain unchanged for many, many years.

 The touch feels the mineral base into which the image is fused, becoming the exclusive memory of the places, history and beauty captured by the photographer.

 Bussi sul Tirino is an Italian town of 2,385 inhabitants in the province of Pescara in Abruzzo.

 The municipal territory, where the Tirino Valley and Pescara Valley join, is included in the Gran Sasso and Monti della Laga National Park area.

 The town is crossed by the Tirino River, which originates from the Campo Imperatore aquifer system and after a 25-km karst path comes to light through three springs, all in the territory of Capestrano: Capodacqua spring, Presciano spring and Lake spring.

 The name Tirino comes from the Greek word “tritanus,” meaning triple spring.
 This river is known as one of the clearest and cleanest in Italy.
 Currently, its flow rate is about 6,000 liters/second and the average water temperature is 11 °C. The name “Bussi” probably comes from the name of the boxwood plant (Buxum).